Sayeba Akhter

 Sayeba Akhter (born 1953) is a Bangladeshi physician who has dedicated her career to eliminating obstetric fistula.
-She is an executive member of the International Society of Obstetric Fistula Surgeons and has previously served as the president of the Obstetrics and Gynaecology Society of Bangladesh.
+She is an executive member of the International Society of Obstetric Fistula Surgeons and a former president of the Obstetrics and Gynaecology Society of Bangladesh.
 She leads two charities, in Dhaka and Gaibandha, which focus on the education of underprivileged girls.

 In recognition of her contribution in medicine, the government of Bangladesh awarded her the country's second highest civilian award Ekushey Padak in 2020.

 Early life and education

-Akhter was born to M A Malek and Mahmuda Khatun in Chittagong.
+Akhter was born to M. A. Malek and Mahmuda Khatun in Chittagong.
 She has said that she was inspired to help young mothers by the devotion of the doctors she met during her medical training.
-Dr. Akhter earned her medical degree at Chittagong Medical College.
+Akhter earned her medical degree at Chittagong Medical College.